rbowsley/lamplighthelp/source/9-9-0_Viewing_linked_cases_Without_the_Linked__Case_View_Tab.markdown

 When you are viewing records, find a record which is linked to the relevant {{linked case}}, right-click on it and select 'View {{linked case}} details'.
 You will not see this option if you have a {{linked case}} tab in your system.

 The system administrator can also choose to enable the {{linked case}} view so that it is accessible from within a profile.
-They will need to go to admin -> system administration -> change global settings and on the '{{linked cases}}' page tick 'Do you want the {{linked case}} tab on profiles?'.
+They will need to go to admin -> system administration -> change global settings and on the '{{linked case}}s' page tick 'Do you want the {{linked case}} tab on profiles?'.

 When you open a profile, an extra tab will appear.